 A disclaimer before I get started:

 I’ve never been a parent and I’ve never raised a child, alopecian or otherwise.
-I maintain strongly that I still am a child myself – a perspective which grows more concerning with each passing year.
+I still don’t feel like a grown up.
+My Peter Pan Syndrome to get stronger every year.
 But I have had alopecia myself since I was very small and have gone through almost every form since.

 -Georgia, AAAF Secretary